nens/threedi-docs/source/i_running_a_simulation.rst

 Once the simulation is done the results will be available for 7 days.
 For information on how to download, view and analyze results, see :ref:`mi_analysing_results`.

+..
+Note:: You can remove a simulation from the queue in the Simulation overview window, which is reached by clicking the 'Simulate' icon.

 .. _simulation_wizard_substances: